 - 2.9 Incurral Date-The date a claim became a liability of the risk-bearing entity in accordance with the terms of the health benefit plan.
-For health benefit plans where the claim must exceed a minimum threshold, for example, where there is a deductible or elimination period, the incurral date may be the date claims begin to accumulate toward the threshold. - 2.10 Projection Method-The application of an adjusted historical claim metric to an appropriate exposure base, in order to estimate incurred claims. - 2.11 Providers-Individuals, groups, or organizations providing health care services or supplies, including doctors, hospitals, physical therapists, medical equipment suppliers, and pharmaceutical suppliers. - 2.12 Risk-Bearing Entity-The entity with respect to which the actuary is determining liabilities associated with health benefit plans or risk-sharing arrangements. - 2.13 Tabular Method-The application of a factor to a volume measure (for example, number of individual claims) based on prior experience, in order to estimate unpaid claims liabilities for reported claims (commonly used for long-term claims). - 2.14 Time Value of Money-The principle that an amount of money available at an earlier point in time has different usefulness and value than the same amount of money has at a later point in time. - 2.15 Trends-Measures of rates of change, over time, of the elements affecting incurred claims. - 2.16 Unpaid Claims Liability-The value of the unpaid portion of incurred claims, including (1) unreported claims; (2) reported but unprocessed claims; and (3) processed but unpaid claims.
-For a risk-bearing entity's balance sheet, the unpaid claims liability includes provision for all unpaid claims incurred during the appropriate period as of the current valuation date. - 2.17 Valuation Date-The date as of which the liabilities are estimated.
+For health benefit plans where the claim must exceed a minimum threshold, for example, where there is a deductible or elimination period, the incurral date may be the date claims begin to accumulate toward the threshold. - 2.10 Projection Method-The application of an adjusted historical claim metric to an appropriate exposure base, in order to estimate incurred claims. - 2.11 Providers-Individuals, groups, or organizations providing health care services or supplies, including doctors, hospitals, physical therapists, medical equipment suppliers, and pharmaceutical suppliers.. - 2.12 Risk-Bearing Entity-The entity with respect to which the actuary is determining liabilities associated with health benefit plans or risk-sharing arrangements. - 2.13 "incurred Tabular Method-The application of a factor to a volume measure (for example, number during the of individual claims) based on prior experience, in order to estimate unpaid claims appropriate liabilities for reported claims (commonly used for long-term claims). period" does - 2.14 Time Value of Money-The principle that an amount of money available at an earlier correct to me. point in time has different usefulness and value than the same amount of money has at a The existing later point in time.
+ASOP #5 refers - 2.15 Trends-Measures of rates of change, over time, of the elements affecting incurred claims. - which is more 2.16 Unpaid Claims Liability The value of the unpaid portion of incurred claims, including (1) unreported claims; (2) reported but unprocessed claims; and (3) processed but unpaid claims.
+For a risk-bearing entity's balance sheet, the unpaid claims liability includes understanding provision for all unpaid claims incurred during the appropriate period as of the current of the Unpaid Claims Liability valuation date. at any point in - 2.17Valuation Date-The date as of which the liabilities are estimated.